reselbob/starter-microservice/README.md

 Save the newly updated start.json file

-Navigate to where the `start.json `file is located via terminal then run the following command to invoke `starter-microservice`:
+**Step 4:** Navigate to where the `start.json `file is located then run the following command to deploy the `starter-microservice` payload:

 ```
 mimik-edge-cli container deploy --payload start.json --token={EDGE_ACCESS_TOKEN}

 ```

-In this case,
+In this case, you could run:

 ```
 mimik-edge-cli container deploy --payload start.json \